-A. Composition: Faculty at the Petaluma Campus are eligible, voting members.
-Personnel whose job requires an administrative or supervisory credential or who are placed on the administrative salary schedule do not qualify asmembers.

-- B. Duties: - 1.
+- A. Composition: Faculty providing instruction or allied services at the Petaluma Campus are eligible members and are eligible to vote.
+Personnel whose job requires an administrative or supervisory credential or who are placed on the administrative salary schedule do not qualify to bemembers. - B. Duties: - 1.
 To promote the professional interests of the faculty of the Sonoma County Junior College District and to participate in the collegial governance of the college as it specifically concerns the Petaluma Campus. - 2.
 To promote communication and mutual understanding among the faculty on the Petaluma campus, to strengthen communication between the Petaluma and Santa Rosa campuses, and to facilitate and maintain communication between the PFF and the Academic Senate of the college. - 3.
 To promote the development and maintenance of teaching excellence within the framework of academic freedom and professional responsibilities and ethics, especially as this pertains to the Petaluma campus. - C. Meetings: An average of once a month when the College is in session.
 Special meetings may be called at the discretion of the Chair of the PFF or by written petition to the Chair of at least four regular participants of PFF.
 No business may be transacted other than that for which the special meeting was called.

-Section 7: Program Review, Revitalization, and Discontinuance
+Section 7: Program Review, Revitalization, and Discontinuance (a Brown Act Committee)

-- A. Composition: Six faculty members appointed by the Senate, including: the Senate President or designee and the Faculty Co-chair of Curriculum Review or designee.
-Other faculty members whenever possible will include: Student Services, Career Education and diverse disciplinary representation.
+A. Composition: Six faculty members appointed by the Senate, including: the Senate President or designee and the Faculty Co-chair of Curriculum Review or designee.
+Other faculty members whenever possible will include the following instructional areas: Student Services, Career Education and diverse disciplinary representation and Technical Education and Liberal Arts and Sciences.
 Preferably at least one member will be a Department Chair.
-The Curriculum and Career Education deans may be requested to attend meetings in an ex-officio capacity. - B. Duties: The Academic Senate Evaluation Committee will evaluate certificates or majors in the six-year rotation cycle using the rubric information, District compiled data, PRPP documents, and consideration of the recommendations made by the Academic Affairs Council.
+The Dean III of Career and Technical Education and Economic-Development and the Dean III of Liberal Arts and Science The Curriculum and Career Education Deans may be requested to attend meetings in an Ex-officio capacity.

+- B. Duties: The Academic Senate Evaluation Committee will evaluate certificates or majors in the six-year rotation cycle using the rubric information, District compiled data, PRPP documents, and consideration of the recommendations made by the Academic Affairs Council.
 The Evaluation Committee will make recommendations to the Vice President of Academic Affairs. - C. Meetings: An average of twice a month during the fall and spring review cycle.
 Fall meetings focus on new programs being reviewed.
 Spring meetings focus on progress made on Evaluation Committee recommendations and approved by the Academic Affairs.

-Section 8: Faculty Fund for Advanced Studies (FFAS)
+Section 98: Faculty Fund for Advanced Studies (FFAS)

 - A. Composition: 8 to 10 contract faculty members appointed by the Senate. - B. Duties: - 1.
 Solicitation of funds in support of contract faculty professional development opportunities. - 2.
 Work with the SRJC Foundation to oversee the stewardship of FFAS funds and their distribution. - 3.
 Solicitation of applications by contract faculty in support of professional development. - 4.
 Screening of applicants and selection of grant winners. - 5.
-Organization and hosting the annual Grant Distribution Event. - C. Meetings: A required, meeting is held early spring to select grant recipients and plan the distribution event.
-Other fall and spring meetings are held as needed and email is the major form of communication.
+Organization and hosting the annual Soupfest Awards Grant distribution Event. - C. Meetings: A required, in-person meeting is held early spring to select grant recipients and plan Soupfest the grant distribution event.
+Meeting date is selected by consensus.
+Other fall and spring meetings are as needed.
+Email is the major form of communication.